Newsletter winter 2023 – An inspiring visit to NY

 Restrictions and regulation

-A couple restrictions have been added to the biogas plants.
-In this way the model results become more realistic:
+A couple of restrictions have been added to the biogas plants.
+In this way, the model results become more realistic:

 Project period: September 2022 – December 2022